Frix-x/klippain-shaketune/docs/macros/axes_map_calibration.md

 ## Troubleshooting

-It can happen that the tool doesn't work for your usecase.
+It can happen that the tool doesn't work for your use case.
 For example when having this kind of graph result:

 ![](../images/axesmap/bad_axes_map.png)